-If this is invoked, the top line of the display will show the band to be selected, from 160-10 metres.
+If this is invoked, the top line of the display will show the band to be selected, from 160 - 10 metres.
 If the current receiver's frequency is within an amateur band, then the selection will display this band, and the lower frequency display will show the selected frequency.
-If the frequency is not within a recognised amateur band, then the out-of-band indicator will show on the main display, and the 160m band's frequency will be shown, as illustrated above.
+If the frequency is not within a recognised amateur band, then the flashing out-of-band indicator will show on the main display, and the nearest amateur band frequency will be displayed.